Pukchang Concentration Camp

-Although following satellite images show little change in the area, it seems that the camp is still partially functioning.
+Although while following satellite images, little change in the area is shown.
+The camp appears to be partially functioning.

 In the images you can see various factory facilities, mines, barracks for the prisoners as well as offices and housing for the guards.